hallorant/bigmit/src/scad/coco/README.md

 * Added a design for Ian's RS-232 pack.
 * Added a design for Ian's Diagnostics cartridge.

+Note: to use these you need to open OpenSCAD and load the source files and then render to export STL for your 3d-printer.

 ## Files

 | File | Description |